jdonald/firefox-armhf/xenial.md

-For targeting Ubuntu 16.04 Xenial, start an `ubuntu:xenial` Docker container then for the most follow the main **README.md** using the same instructions as Stretch.
+For targeting Ubuntu 16.04 Xenial, start an `ubuntu:xenial` Docker container then for the most follow the main **README.md** using instructions similar to Stretch:

-In fact the standard Ubuntu repositories may have Xenial sources a full version behind, so for Firefox 65.0 I still had to add Bionic sources before running `sudo apt-get source firefox:armhf`.

-One minor difference: use `mozconfig.xenial`:
+For Xenial armhf sources, add these lines to your `sources.list`.

+    deb [arch=armhf] http://ports.ubuntu.com/ubuntu-ports/ xenial-updates universe
+    deb-src [arch=armhf] http://ports.ubuntu.com/ubuntu-ports/ xenial-updates universe

+Use the slightly modified `mozconfig.xenial`:

     cp path/to/firefox-armhf/mozconfig.xenial mozconfig

 then edit to paths to match your home directory.
-The only difference between this and the Stretch configuration is the --enable-crashreporter flag.
+Note the --enable-crashreporter flag.
 Without it, the final packaging step may complain about missing `usr/lib/firefox/crashreporter`.